Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-4/README.md

 #### 4.1 Compute Correlations
 In Python, we can quickly compute the correlation coefficient between two variables by using the `pearsonr`, `spearmanr` or `kendalltau` functions in the `scipy.stats` module.
 All three of these correlation measures return both the correlation and p-value between the two variables.

+#### 4.2 Correlation Matrix
+If we want to investigate the dependence between multiple variables at the same time, we will need to compute a correlation matrix.

+The result is a table containing the correlation coefficients between each pair of variables.
+Correlation coefficients can take any values between -1 and 1.
+A correlation of 0 indicates no correlation, while 1 and -1 indicate strong positive and negative correlation.

+Importantly, a correlation matrix will be always be "symmetric", i.e., the correlation between x and y will be identical to the correlation between y and x.
+Finally, the diagonal values will always be equal to 1, since the correlation between the variable x and a copy of itself is 1.